 The average adult black crappie weighs about 3.3 pounds and the average white crappie about 2.8 pounds.
 Crappie can grow to nearly a foot in length, and the world record is 19.3 inches.
 So you can catch some sizeable panfish that put up a pretty good fight when you target crappie.

-Three Types of Lines for Crappie and Panfish
+Three Types of Fishing Lines for Crappie and Panfish

-When targeting crappie, panfish or any other aquatic species, fisherman have three general options for types of fishing line to use.
+When targeting crappie, panfish, or any other aquatic species, fishermen have three general options for types of fishing line to use.
 Each has its own unique features that can make it an ideal line for your preferred method of fishing.
 The three types of fishing line are:

-With three widely used types of fishing line available for use, results always will vary depending on the fisherman, the rod and reel combination, type of fishing, and the type of line used.
-Some will find monofilament ideal while others will swear by fluorocarbon or braided as the best fishing line for crappie.
+With three widely used types of fishing line available for use, results will always vary depending on the fisherman, the rod, and reel combination, type of fishing, and the type of fishing line used.
+Some will find monofilament ideal, while others will swear by fluorocarbon or braided as the best fishing line for crappie.

-A closer examination of each type and some of the most popular lines can help to produce more useful information in which is the best fishing line for crappie that you can use with your gear and fishing style.
+A closer examination of each type and some of the most popular fishing lines can help to produce more useful information on which is the best fishing line for crappie that you can use with your gear and fishing style.

 What Makes Monofilament the Best Fishing Line for Crappie

 Monofilament fishing line has been around for decades for very good reason – it works very well under a wide variety of fishing conditions.
 Monofilament fishing line is affordable and highly effective at targeting crappie and other panfish as well as some of the largest species located anywhere.

 The many great features that monofilament fishing line great for crappie fishing includes: